3D Printing Human Organs | 3D Printed Bone Tissue | New 3D Printing Skin Tissue | Revolutionary 3D Printed Ear

 3D Printed Ear by DIW Technique

-The tympanic membrane, also referred to as eardrum, has a thin layer of tissue that absorbs sounder noise from ambient air and transfers it on to tiny bones in the tympanic (middle-ear) cavity in an auditory ossicular.
+The tympanic membrane, also referred to as the eardrum, has a thin layer of tissue that absorbs sounder noise from ambient air and transfers it onto tiny bones in the tympanic (middle-ear) cavity in an auditory ossicular.

 At Harvard University, the tympanic membrane scaffold was designed using the Direct Ink Write (DIW) Process, consisting of materials focused on Poly dimethyl siloxane (PDMS), Polylactic acid (PSL), and Poly caprolactone (PCL).
 The team has proved that materials with similar properties can be designed and manufactured in comparison with human specimens.
 Concentration rings for each 3D graft organize high frequency displacement and acoustics, which were highly dependent on the patterns and mechanical characteristics, characterized by digital optoelectronics holography, vibrometry of laser doppler and mechanical dynamic analysis.

 3D Printed Liver – 3D Printing Human Organs

 3D Printed Kidney